 Our vision at Islamic Relief is a world free of poverty – and hunger is deeply intertwined with poverty.
 More than enough food is produced around the world to feed the global population.
 However, as many as 829 million people go to bed hungry each night – nearly 10% of the global population.
 The problem is access and availability of nutritious food, which is exacerbated by conflict, climate change, and the effects of the Covid-19 pandemic.

-Food aid is the largest sector of Islamic Relief USA’s humanitarian aid.
-Our food aid programs range from worldwide distribution during the Ramadan and Qurbani seasons; to mobilized deliveries in the wake of disasters; to food pantries that provide easy access to quality food.
+In Islam, it is incumbent upon us to feed those in need.
+“He is not a believer who eats his fill whilst his neighbor beside him goes hungry,” [Bukhari].
+Food aid is the largest sector of Islamic Relief’s humanitarian aid.
+Our food aid programs range from worldwide distribution during the Ramadan and Qurbani seasons to mobilized deliveries right here at home.
 Across the globe, we’re working hard to make sure that our neighbors have enough to eat.